Roke is no longer a tropical storm

-Heavy rain fell in central and western Japan from the typhoon’s outer bands on Tuesday and Wednesday.
-Some downpours came at up to 50 millimeters (2 inches) an hour, and some parts received more than 450 millimeters (17 inches) over a day, according to Japanese public broadcaster NHK.
+Some downpours came up to 50 millimeters (2 inches) an hour, and some regions received more than 450 millimeters (17 inches) over a day, according to Japanese public broadcaster NHK.